MicrosoftDocs/data-api-builder-docs/data-api-builder/database-objects.md

 > [!NOTE]
 > --source.key-fields is mandatory for views when generating config through the CLI.

-the `dab-config.json` file looks like the following:
+The `dab-config.json` file would be like the following example:

 ```json
 "BookDetail": {